wschenk/tradfri-cli/index.md

 ## Scenes and Rooms

-The library also has methods to deal with scenes and groups all at once.
-Let's take a look at a group watcher:
+The library also has methods to deal with scenes and rooms all at once.
+Let's take a look at a room watcher:

 [`scenes.js`](scenes.js):